raulfanc/gradebook_app/Documents/Developer_Journal.md

 Raised by: gradebook_app.views.EnrolmentUpdateView

 ---
+Apr 21 2023 @6:00pm
+- Lecturer can now view and mark the student who enrolled the same class
+- bootstrap icon for enter_mark and email
+-

+---
 To be built
 - Uploading students from excel files.
 - Emailing students when their marks are ready.